higorvaz/semaphore/README.md

  You are all setup Higor!
  Re-launch this program pointing to the configuration file

-./semaphore server --config /root/config.json
+semaphore server --config /root/config.json

+Postgres postgres@192.168.0.103:5432 semaphore
+Tmp Path (projects home) /tmp/semaphore
+Semaphore v2.8.89
+Interface
+Port :3000
+Server is running

  To run as daemon:

-nohup ./semaphore server --config /root/config.json &
+nohup semaphore server --config /root/config.json &

  You can login with higorvaz@gmail.com or root.